What is a Mega Backdoor Roth IRA?

-Once you reach 72 years old, you must start taking money out of your IRA or other qualified accounts.
+Once you reach 73 years old (changes to 75 in 2033), you must start taking money out of your IRA or other qualified accounts.
 These are called required minimum distributions or RMDs.
 The exact amount varies based on the account balance, life expectancy tables, and other factors.

 Even if you have plenty of cash on hand during your golden years, you’ll be required to pull funds from your traditional IRAs and 401(k)s whether you want to or not.
 Technically, you can then re-invest this money rather than spending it.
 However, you’ll have to withdraw the RMD and pay taxes on that withdrawal regardless.